|

 Canoe or kayak

-Hire a canoe and paddle along the Blackwood River between Bridgetown and Augusta, the Collie River at Honeymoon Pool, Geographe Bay or the Kalgan River, Albany.
+Hire a canoe and paddle along the Blackwood River between Bridgetown and Augusta, the Collie River at Honeymoon Pool, Geographe Bay or the Kalgan River, Albany where the beautiful forests surround you, just be careful that a wild Marron doesn’t nip at your toes!

 #21